Local Haunts

 Holes in native rose leaves by leaf cutter bees.
 Relax, the plant won't die.

 Leaf miners at work on northern hackberry leaves.
-Enjoy the interesting patterns while you admire the surrounding scenery.
+Enjoy the interesting patterns while you

-A real spider and web in the garden – much smaller than Hallowe'en renderings and definitely not as fearsome.
+A real spider and web in the garden – much smaller than Hallowe'en renderings and definitely not

 There's always an exception (or two) to the rule.
 In some cases, native plants can scare...